 The Executive Health Index™ provides organisations with an externally validated measure of overall health performance of their executive group compared to a global and industry database of their peers.
 It enables an evidence based, quantification of overall risk as well as the ability to pinpoint sub-indices that require specific attention.

-Executive Health Solutions has released a White Paper outlining The Executive Health Index™ and its findings.
+In 2017, Executive Health Solutions released a White Paper outlining The Executive Health Index™ and its findings.
 View here.
 A revised and updated White Paper for 2019 has recently been released incorporating new findings.
 View here.

 Why is it important for businesses?